chonnikan-aue/spaceman/docs/proposal.md

 > Add user stories following the _As a [type of user], I want [what the user wants], so that [what it helps accomplish]_ format.

 - as a player, guess the word before spaceship completely drawn.
-- have 8 spaceship part = 8 guesses (body, head, window, wing 1, wing 2, wing 3, nozzle, fire)
+- have 8 spaceship part = 8 wrong guesses (body, head, window, wing 1, wing 2, wing 3, nozzle, fire)
+- have keyboard in UI to select guessed alphabet.
 - alphabet button cannot click when already guessed

 ### MVP Goals

 - have initial time (5 minutes)
-- in single mode, program will random word from vocabulary (maybe manual vocab or oxford dic api)
+- in single mode, program will random word from random word api
 - have scoreboard for single mode, player can type their name
 - score will calculate from (time left(second) + length of word that guess correct)